flawrist/win7underground/readme.md

 Except heavy hitters don't feed it.
 No Amazon, no Facebook, no YouTube.
 Even in the back alleys of the Internet where that beacon still bleeds,
 users pull down the blinds — their ad-blockers kill such peepers cold.
-Yet mechanics still sweat compiling and backporting for an exiled OS.
+<mark>Yet mechanics still sweat compiling and backporting for an exiled OS.
-You don't spend unpaid nights throwing lifelines into a graveyard.
+You don't spend unpaid nights throwing lifelines into a graveyard.</mark>

 ## Apps built by authors